Have you ever wondered whether the correct spelling is turnstyle or turnstile? You are not alone.

 Conclusion:

-There is no regional variation.
-There is no modern alternative spelling.
-In every context academic, professional, digital, or casual you should use turnstile.
+There is no alternative modern spelling.
+In academic, professional, digital, and everyday writing, you should always use turnstile.